HammyHavoc/ActiveDisplayIndicator/README.md

 I'm hoping to wrap it up into a neat installable utility that people can install and forget about it.
 If you find some value in it, great!

-Numerical Icons: <a href="https://www.flaticon.com/free-icons/number-one" title="number one icons">Number one icons created by Hight Quality Icons - Flaticon</a>
+Numerical icons I modified the colours of for a quick test: <a href="https://www.flaticon.com/free-icons/number-one" title="number one icons">Number one icons created by Hight Quality Icons - Flaticon</a>

+If anyone has any difficulties in setting it up, let me know, happy to help!

 Peace and love, earthlings!